oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsProductGroupsUpdateRequest.md

 `func (o *CatalogsProductGroupsUpdateRequest) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
+### GetFilters

+`func (o *CatalogsProductGroupsUpdateRequest) GetFilters() CatalogsProductGroupFiltersRequest`

+GetFilters returns the Filters field if non-nil, zero value otherwise.

+### GetFiltersOk

+`func (o *CatalogsProductGroupsUpdateRequest) GetFiltersOk() (*CatalogsProductGroupFiltersRequest, bool)`

+GetFiltersOk returns a tuple with the Filters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFilters

+`func (o *CatalogsProductGroupsUpdateRequest) SetFilters(v CatalogsProductGroupFiltersRequest)`

+SetFilters sets Filters field to given value.

+### HasFilters

+`func (o *CatalogsProductGroupsUpdateRequest) HasFilters() bool`

+HasFilters returns a boolean if a field has been set.

 ### GetIsFeatured

 `func (o *CatalogsProductGroupsUpdateRequest) GetIsFeatured() bool`